 - During the initiation in Going Postal, Moist thinks to himself that it's amazing that he can hear the capital letters in "Let him don the Boots!", but this is only one of many occasions in Discworld novels where someone audibly pronounces capital letters or punctuation (for example, quotation marks or italics for the particularly unhinged).

-- Let us not forget the Igors, half of whom are named Igor, while the other half is Igorina, and they know which Igor you mean.
+- Let us not forget the Igors, half of whom are named Igor and the other half Igorina, and they know which Igor you mean.
 "Oh, you mean my cousin Igor."